BadmWe/dspyt-webpage/dspyt/posts/simple-app-with-ceramic-data-model-and-unstoppable-domains.md

 In this tutorial we set up an application to interact with JS HTTP Client through a public Ceramic node.
 In addition we create a deterministic Ceramic Tile and resolve an unstoppable domain which we store in the decentralized profile of the user.

-The app is hosted on [Vercel](https://ceramic-unstoppable.vercel.app/) and the code is available at [GitHub repository](https://github.com/Pfed-prog/).

 ## Requirements

 - Node.js v14 and npm v6